Anatoly Serdyukov: Activities at Ministry of Defense (MoD)

-Serdyukov also launched plans to reduce the personnel in the central administration by 30%, which would lead to the liquidation of a significant number of positions filled by generals and colonels.
-He was demanding drastic cuts in Russia's officer corps.
-There was an officer to every two and a half men.
-After the reform there should be just one to every 15, more similar to western armies.
-The reform would mean losing 200,000 jobs, and has been met with fierce political opposition by the "old guard."
+Serdyukov also launched plans to reduce personnel in the central administration by 30%, which would lead to the liquidation of a significant number of positions filled by generals and colonels.
+He demanded drastic cuts in the Russian officer corps.
+There was one officer to every two and a half men.
+After the reform, there would be just one to every 15, more analogous to western armies.
+The reform would mean losing 200,000 jobs, and was met with fierce political opposition by the "old guard."
 Because of the pressure, the deadline for implementing the cuts was put back from 2012 to 2016.
 Army divisions were disbanded and replaced by brigades.
 The six military districts of Russia were replaced by four geographic commands.

 Addressing acute and long-standing issues such as the ineffectiveness of Russia’s defense industrial and procurement policies was also one of Serdyukov's chief aims.
 The questions addressed included: "why, with so much spending on defense, do the Armed Forces possess so little new equipment?
 Why does the design and testing of many new types of armament take decades to show results?"
 Serdyukov initiated modifications to the Russian military uniform and addressed the issue of the physical condition of Russia’s generals and senior officers: the entire service personnel of the General Staff, irrespective of rank, must now meet set physical standards upon threat of dismissal.
 He also called for mergers of Military academies, sharp cuts in the number of military bases, and reductions in rear support and noncombat units.

 Many of Serdyukov's reforms and anti-corruption measures were met with open opposition and led to many dismissals.
 His actions, however, gave him a positive image in the eyes of the Russian public.

-Severe disagreements were reported in late 2007 and early 2008 between Serdyukov and General of the Army Yuri Baluyevsky, Chief of the General Staff, most recently over the Minister's proposed move of the Russian Navy Main Staff from Moscow to Saint Petersburg.
+Severe disagreements were reported in late 2007 and early 2008 between Serdyukov and General of the Army Yuri Baluyevsky – Chief of the General Staff – over the Minister's proposed relocation of the Russian Navy Main Staff from Moscow to Saint Petersburg.
 Later, this was proved by following Baluyevsky's resignation.